vibewell25/vibewell/docs/docs/guides/form-validation-standardization-guide.md

 ## Conclusion

-Standardizing form validation with Zod provides a more robust, type-safe and consistent approach across the Vibewell platform.
+Standardizing form validation with Zod provides a more robust, type-safe and consistent approach across the VibeWell platform.
 By following these guidelines, all forms will have consistent validation behavior, error messages, and accessibility features.

 ## Related Documents